Pet insurance: Protecting your pet and avoiding unnecessary bills

 Those of us that are blessed with a pet don’t want to think about their pet getting ill, so leaving aside some basic injections and treatments, many people avoid speaking to a vet until something bad happens.

-Speak to your vet before signing up to see if their fees are likely to be covered.
-There’s quite a lot of variation with vet fees – and if yours is pricey, check with the insurer how much it would be willing to cover.
+There’s quite a lot of variation with vet fees – and if yours is pricey, you should check with the insurer how much it would be willing to cover.

 Share this: